Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/conquer/queenseat/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Queenseat"
-headerTitle: "Make sure the right Princess ends up on the throne, playable without a table or chairs"
 blurb: "Vote, swap places and use powers to ensure the right Princess ends up on the throne.
 A game playable without a table or chairs."
-blurbShort: "A [Throneless Game](/throneless-games/) game about making sure your Princess ends up on the throne."
+# blurb: "A [Throneless Game](/throneless-games/) game about making sure your Princess ends up on the throne."
 blurbProject: "The best introduction for all ages, using a changing Throne card to keep the game simple but tactical."
 weightProject: 20

 downloadLink: "https://drive.google.com/drive/folders/16xLqB1wBo_7nwB-YYTBUjGun7cjaJ-0g"

-color: "black"

 date: 2024-11-12

 difficulty: "kids-can-play"
 genres: ["thematic"]
-categories: ["boardgame", "waitless-game", "card-game", "standard"]
+categories: ["board-game", "waitless-game", "card-game", "standard"]
 tags: ["political", "hidden-roles", "social", "fast-paced", "king-of-the-hill"]
 themes: ["medieval"]